 Also known as leafy greens or simply greens, they are considered the best food to combat high blood sugar.
 Be it spinach, beet greens, or mustard greens, incorporating them into your diet helps lowers insulin and aid in weight loss.
 Here are a few lesser-known greens that’ll make a great addition to your diet.

 5. Chia seeds

 Ah!
 Yes.
 The name obviously throws your off and gives diabetics the jitters.
-But worry not.
+But worry not!
 Sweet potatoes are good for you when eaten in moderation, of course!
 Despite being high in carbs, sweet potato stands low on the glycemic index and is high in fibre.
 Moreover, their vitamin A content helps maintain a healthy immune system.

 Looking for a great source of protein?
-One carries a disclaimer that read, “No animals were hurt in its making”?
+One that carries a disclaimer that reads, “No animals were hurt in its making”?
 Well, look no further; the answer is eggs.
 They are a great source of meatless protein.
 Protein not only keeps you full for longer but also slows the absorption of glucose in the body.

 8. Flax seeds